r-bioinformatics/edgePy/docs/source/CONTRIBUTING.md

     return directory / 'data' / filename
 ```

+### Code Style
+This repository uses [Black](https://github.com/ambv/black) as a code formatter.

+It can be ran a few different ways:

+1. Manually by running `$ black .` in the repository root
+2. Though [pre-commit](https://pre-commit.com/) a git hook that runs it whenever a commit is made.
+3. It can also be integrated in the of your choice by following the instructions in the [documention](https://github.com/ambv/black#editor-integration).

 ## Updating the documentation

 New documentation files must be of the following format: